-Prepayments include expenses already paid but not yet incurred.
-These are measured at cost less amortization.
+Prepaid tax represents advance payment of real property tax but not yet incurred.
+This is measured at cost less amortization.

 Property and Equipment

 Property and equipment, except land, are carried at cost less accumulated depreciation and amortization and accumulated provision for any impairment in value, if any.